 - 1. To achieve a Blue students must have demonstrated a level or standard of service that the Blues Panel identify as being appropriate. - 2.
 All nominees will be considered on their individual merits. - 3.
+Applications are not eligible if they have been submitted and awarded a Blue in a previous for the same work - a.
+Community contribution will be considered if the scale and/or scope has significantly changed. - 4.
 The Blues committee's decision is final.